-Join Richard Harrington for an in-depth discussion in this video Using an optional GPS unit, part of Up and Running with the Nikon D3200 and D3300.
+Join Richard Harrington for an in-depth discussion in this video Using an optional GPS unit, part of Learning to Shoot with the Nikon D3200 and D3300.

 - For many photographers, the ability to geotag their photos is important.
 Maybe it's for professional reasons like tagging real estate photos to know where a particular location is or maybe travel photography and you just want to remember where you went.
 Well, if you plug in the optional GPS unit into the camera, it can actually record information based on the camera's current position.
 This includes things like latitude, longitude, altitude, as well as the current time set by the satellite clock.
 It provides the same sort of information that a satellite navigation system can get and it does require that you have an unobstructed view of the sky.